|PDF Download 2019||Student Reviews|

 Language skills covered: Grammar exercises, Oral and written expression, Aural and written comprehension, Phonetics, vocabulary and syntax.

-Practise in talking about your chosen topic in Spanish (and help in preparing notes on the topic in English so you feel confident with the subject matter)
+Practice in talking about your chosen topic in Spanish (and help in preparing notes on the topic in English so you feel confident with the subject matter)

 Going over essay work, cribs and notes with your Spanish tutors